jtstanish/Android-HelloTammy/ReadMe.txt

 # Hello Tammy
+# Added a 1st comment
 # Added a 2nd comment
-# Added A 3rd Comment
+# Added a 3rd Comment
-# Added 4th Comment
+# Added a 4th Comment
-# 5th Comment
+# Added a 5th Comment
+# Joseph Work Comment 2017-04-06